 One of our primary goals is to ensure a pleasant learning environment for all library users.
 This means that the main use of the library is studying, researching, and learning.
 When you are in the library, please respect other users' needs to study, research, and learn by following the General Conduct Guidelines.
 Failure to follow the guidelines may result in denial of library privileges.

 Any conduct that disrupts the library is prohibited.
 Examples of inappropriate behavior include, but are not limited to:

-- Quiet, non-disruptive conversation is appropriate on the first floor of the library, and group study rooms are available on a first-come, first-served basis.
-The second floor of the library is reserved for quiet individual study.
-Discussions and group study should be conducted on the first floor.
+- Quiet, non-disruptive conversation is appropriate in the library, and group study rooms are available on a first-come, first-served basis.
+The Quiet Study Area is meant for individual study and the staff makes sure this area remains quiet.
+Discussions and group study should be conducted in other areas of the library.

 - Loud audio content is not acceptable in the library.
 Listening to audio programs without headphones often disrupts other patrons.
 Please use headphones to play audio programs so that only you can hear the content.
-Headphones may be checked out at the circulation desk if you do not have headphones with you.
+Headphones may be checked out at the Information and Services Desk if you do not have headphones with you.

 - Cell phone conversations can also be distracting.
 Please turn off cell phone ringers or put phones on vibrate while in the library.
-Lengthy cell phone conversations should be conducted in the lobby of the library building.
+Lengthy cell phone conversations should be conducted outside of the library.

 - Shouting across the room, horseplay, or engaging other users in unwanted interactions are examples of disruptive behaviors.

 - Damaging or stealing library property is not allowed.